OpenID Connect (OIDC) Bearer token authentication

 quarkus.oidc.application-type=service

-and finally write the test code, for example:
+Finally, write the test code.
+For example:

 import static org.hamcrest.Matchers.equalTo;